adaptyteam/adapty-docs/versioned_docs/version-3.0/api/client-api.md

 import Zoom from 'react-medium-image-zoom' import 'react-medium-image-zoom/dist/styles.css'

-If you need to download analytics into csv file, you can use Adpty API to do so.
+To download your analytics as a CSV file, just use the Adapty API.

 ## Import request collection to Postman